nkohari/nate.io/content/work.md

 Built Goodyear TireTracker, a logistics support system which tracked NASCAR racing tires through their lifecycle.
 Tire techs used handheld scanners running a custom .NET Compact Framework app to scan passive RFID chips embedded in the sidewalls of the tires.
 To allow it to be used at racetracks, the system was portable and designed to be eventually consistent, without requiring a stable wifi signal.
 {% /work %}

-## Education

-Attended [The University of Akron](https://uakron.edu) with a full scholarship, and graduated summa cum laude in 2004 with a B.S. in Computer Science.
+I attended [The University of Akron](https://uakron.edu) with a full scholarship, and graduated summa cum laude in 2004 with a B.S. in Computer Science.